We will apply the five steps to PLC Program development to our following programming example of a process mixer.

-A flow chart or sequence table is used to fully understand the process.
+A flow chart or sequence table is used to understand the process entirely.
 It will also prompt questions like the following.

 What happens when electrical power and/or pneumatic air is lost?
 What happens when the input / output devices fail?
 Do we need redundancy?

+Knowing all of these answers upfront is vital in developing the PLC program.
 This is the step where you can save yourself a lot of work by understanding everything about the operation.
 It will help prevent you from continuously re-writing the PLC logic.
-Knowing all of these answers upfront is vital in the development of the PLC program.

 4 – Develop the PLC program

 Writing the PLC sample ladder logic program for the process mixer.